 No Tax Benefits

 With a solar lease/PPA, the solar provider pockets the tax incentives.
-Instead of you deducting 30 percent of the cost of a solar installing from your federal income taxes—typically $10,000–$15,000—and rolling that massive savings over into your loan, the solar provider gets to do that for themselves instead.
+Instead of you deducting a percentage of the cost of a solar installing from your federal income taxes—typically $10,000–$15,000—and rolling that massive savings over into your loan, the solar provider gets to do that for themselves instead.

 Moving Can Get Complicated